MasterTemple/harmonizeGospels/README.md

   }
 }
 ```
-So you could get the Gospel Event Number by calling

 # How to Use
 Assume you are given a verse: `John 18:11` as a string, titled `givenVerse`
 ```js